-Especially because of this aspect, the student as a form of life points to what Vlieghe (forthcoming) calls in his paper “revolutionary ontological force.”
-Here, however, revolution means eschewing the arena of politics.
-This last point seems to be crucial because in tapping into mystical allegories Benjamin’s youth also represents what scholars have termed “theocratic anarchism”, bringing Benjamin closer to the so-called anarchic Antipolitik of Gustav Landauer (Guerra, 2017: 126-135; Jacobson, 2003: 28-29; Schwartz, 2015: 172-190; Schwartz, 2006, 205-219).
-The reason for such an association lies in Benjamin’s formulation of “awakening” as resistance to social and political control.
-It represents, one could say, an anarchic revolutionary force, because it radically resists all forms of politics.
-Especially in Landuaer’s thinking such anarchic revolutionary thinking brings messianic categories of redemption and the end of time to bear on the field of politics.
-But Benjamin, one could argue, seems to go even further since for him such a theological understanding of an “anarchic revolution” is marked by the separation of the messianic potency from the actual political sphere.
+Especially because of this aspect, being a student as a form of life points to what Vlieghe (forthcoming) calls in his paper “revolutionary ontological force.”
+Revolution in this context means eschewing the arena of politics.
+In tapping into mystical allegories, Benjamin’s youth also may represent what scholars have termed “theocratic anarchism”, bringing Benjamin closer to the so-called anarchic Antipolitik of Gustav Landauer (Guerra, 2017: 126-135; Jacobson, 2003: 28-29; Schwartz, 2015: 172-190; Schwartz, 2006, 205-219).
+The basis for associating his thought with anarchism lies in Benjamin’s formulation of “awakening” as resistance to social and political control.
+Awakening represents, one could say, an anarchic revolutionary force because it radically resists all forms of politics.
+Especially in Landuaer’s thinking, such anarchic revolutionary thinking brings messianic categories of redemption and the end of time to bear on the field of politics.
+One could argue that Benjamin, goes even further since for him this theological understanding of “anarchic revolution” is marked by the separation of the messianic potency from the actual political sphere.
 Politics is starkly severed from salvation (implying also the separation between cosmology and soteriology).
-On this basis, any form of control that “the political” may offer can only be negated, refuted or resisted.
-This approach underlines a comprehensive refusal that segues from a commitment to a pure spiritual principle that is represented by youth and that leads to a clear distancing from all the political options that were then available, denoting a radical resistance to all political ideologies.
-If the possibility of redemption lies beyond history (even if this does not mean that it is external to it) it also resides, ceteris paribus, beyond any concrete political realization.
-In such thinking, for example, no ruler, flesh, and blood (as Martin Buber puts it) may call themselves the messiah (Buber, 1985).
-This does not mean, however, that messianism is contested but rather that it is upheld by being negated.
+On this basis, any form of control that “the political” may offer can only be negated, refuted, or resisted.
+This approach emphasizes a comprehensive refusal to participate in politics that derives from a commitment to a pure spiritual principle that is represented by youth involving a clear distancing from all available political options and radical resistance to all political ideologies.
+If the possibility of redemption lies beyond history (even if this does not mean that it is external to it), it also resides, ceteris paribus, beyond any concrete political realization.
+Accordingly, no ruler, flesh, and blood (as Martin Buber puts it) may call themselves the messiah (Buber, 1985).
+This does not mean that messianism is contested but rather that it is upheld by being negated.

 Benjamin’s metaphysics of youth thus brings theological categories to bear on political actions.
-Ontology can only be understood as a substitute to theology.
-In the context of education, such “revolutionary” thinking stands in particular not only for an iconoclastic revolt against any enslavement to the modern social and political requirements.
-It also stands, at the same time, for the opposite iconographic quest for an intimate, creative, enduring alternative manifested in the “community of learning.”
-Though articulated in worldly terms (for example in the distinction between vocational training and the community of learning), such an educational alternative is a translation of theological conceptions which are “secularized” for modern needs.
+Ontology should be understood as a substitute for theology.
+In the context of education, his revolutionary thinking is not only an iconoclastic revolt against any enslavement to modern social and political requirements.
+It is also the opposite iconographic quest for an intimate, creative, enduring alternative manifested in the “community of learning.”
+Though articulated in worldly terms (for example in the distinction between vocational training and the community of learning), the educational alternative he seeks is a translation of theological conceptions that have been secularized for modern needs.

-By pointing to the student as a “form of life” Agamben, I suggest, picks up this rich and complicated theme.
-We may reflect in this sense on what Agamben implies in his reference to the “way of life” of students.
-In her analysis of Augustine’s theology, Hannah Arendt for example consciously explores an area of thought that goes beyond Augustine’s explicit arguments and relates to what “Augustine himself has merely implied” (Arendt, 1996).
-We are presented then with a method of work that could be applied to Agamben's arguments as well.
-Implied is the student’s “life”, as a communal experience in the Benjaminian sense.
-There is a youthful essence of the “student as a way of life”, that Agamben brings to the fore and that refers to its ontological, indeed redemptive, calling that lies beyond all social and political conditions on the one hand, and that defines the political on the other.
+Agamben’s reference to being a student as a form of life, I suggest, picks up this rich and complicated theme.
+We may reflect in the following way on what Agamben means by the student’s form of life.
+Hannah Arendt, in her analysis of Augustine’s theology, consciously explores an area of thought that goes beyond Augustine’s explicit arguments and relates to what “Augustine himself has merely implied” (Arendt, 1996).
+Applying Arendt’s method to Agamben‘s arguments, student life implies a communal experience in the Benjaminian sense.
+There is a youthful essence of being a student as a form of life that Agamben brings to the fore and that refers to its ontological, indeed redemptive, nature that lies beyond all social and political conditions while at the same time defining the political.